esnible/csv-nuds/README.md

 unimplemented metal: "Tin-zinc alloy"
 ```

-- In the next version I'll try to make the demo Zeno reporter and upload date into a <maintenanceEvent>.
+- In the next version I'll try to make the demo Zeno `reporter` and upload date into a `<maintenanceEvent>`.
 - I'll make `additionalDetails` into a `<noteSet>` `<note>`.
 - I'll make the Zeno `reporterUrl` into an `<acknowledgement>`.
 (I originally considered `<copyrightHolder>` (even though it might not be), or perhaps `<owner>`).
 - I am not sure what to make the Zeno `url` into.
 Zeno itself might be a `<collection>` (but of images, not coins).
 There should be some kind of way to refer/link to another representation of the same object, but I don't know it.
-- The Zeno category (not currently in the CSV) will become a `<department>`
+- The Zeno category (not currently in the CSV) will become a `<department>`.
+There will be thousands of them.
 - Numishare has `<material xlink:href="http://nomisma.org/id/sn" xlink:type="simple">Tin</material>` but nothing for a Tin-zinc alloy.
 - I don't know how to represent "silver washed AE"

-Execute `go run csv2nuds.go data/58627.csv data/every-zeno.csv > data/58627.xml`

 For comparison between this tool's output and "real NUDS", an example Sasanian drachm in [the ANS collection](http://numismatics.org/search/) can be fetched from their server.